TUPE – basics for employers

 TUPE Basics for Employers

-If you’re acquiring a business or changing the way you operate, then you could be facing a TUPE situation when it comes to employees.
-Here’s our guide to the basics.
+When you acquire a new business or change the way you operate, you could face a TUPE situation when it comes to employees.
+We’ve put together a guide to cover some of the TUPE basics.

 What is TUPE?